Grammarly vs. PerfectIt: Which Is Better?

 Intelligent Editing’s Response

-In addition to providing a contact form, the Intelligent Editing team supports users by providing numerous video tutorials, user guides, and an FAQ section.
+In addition to a contact form, the Intelligent Editing team supports users with numerous video tutorials, user guides, and an FAQ section.

 They also created a PerfectIt users group on LinkedIn and Facebook where members can support each other.